NikKowPHP/social-brain/chapters/chapter-15.md

     *   **Do ask:** *"What did we learn from this, and how can we use that learning to make our next experiment better?"* (Frames the work as collaborative discovery).

 By implementing these routines, you are doing more than managing people; you are nurturing their brains.
 You are creating the conditions for brilliance to emerge.
 This is the conductor's true legacy.

+---
+> ### **The 1% Upgrade**
+>
+> In your next team meeting, when a small mistake or issue comes up, resist the urge to find a solution immediately.
+Instead, ask the group one question: **"What can we learn from this?"** This simple reframe begins to build a culture of learning over blaming.